meatherly/meatherly.github.com/_posts/2015-05-04-phoenixlivelikeawarrior.md

   <p class="lead">Most frameworks make you choose between speed and a productive environment. <a href="http://phoenixframework.org">Phoenix</a> and <a href="http://elixir-lang.org">Elixir</a> give you both.</p>
 </div>
 ```
 Then hit save.
 OMG!!
 You catch that?!
-Yeah auto-reloading baked in!!
+Auto-reloading baked in!!

 ## Create user scaffolding